ROCm/rocSHMEM/docs/install.rst

     Other AMD GPUs might function with unknown limitations.
 For the complete list of supported hardware, see `ROCm System Requirements <https://rocm.docs.amd.com/projects/install-on-linux-internal/en/latest/reference/system-requirements.html>`_.

+* The RO backend requires ROCm-aware Open MPI and UCX.
+When using the IPC or GDA backends, MPI is optional.
-* ROCm-aware Open MPI and UCX.
-For more information, see :ref:`install-dependencies`.
+  For more information on installing ROCm-aware Open MPI and UCX please see :ref:`install-dependencies`.

-* Inter-node communication requires MPI, and is tested with Open MPI and CX7 Infiniband NICs.
+* Inter-node communication requires AMD Pollara IONIC, Broadcom Thor 2, or CX7 Infiniband NICs.

 Available network backends
 --------------------------

-rocSHMEM supports two network backends:
+rocSHMEM supports the following network backends:

 * The **IPC (Inter-Process Communication)** backend enables fast communication between GPUs on the same host using ROCm inter-process mechanisms.
 It does not support inter-node communication.
 * The **RO (Reverse Offload)** backend enables communication between GPUs on different nodes through a NIC, using a host-based proxy to forward communication orders to and from the GPU.
-In this release, RO is the only inter-node communication backend and is built on an MPI-RMA compatibility layer.
+RO is built on an MPI-RMA compatibility layer.
+* The **GDA (GPU Direct Async)** backend enables communication between GPUs on different nodes through a NIC.
+In this backend the GPU directly interacts with the NIC with no host (CPU) involvement in the critical path of communication.

-You can activate IPC and RO backends in the same rocSHMEM build.
-In this case, IPC handles intra-node communication, while RO handles inter-node communication.
+You can activate IPC, RO, and GDA backends in the same rocSHMEM build.

 .. note::

-  When RO is active, all atomic operations use the RO backend, even for intra-node communication.
+  When RO + IPC is active, all atomic operations use the RO backend, even for intra-node communication.
+  When GDA + IPC is active, all atomic operations use the GDA backend, even for intra-node communication.

 Installing from a package manager
 ---------------------------------